Finding it hard to save up? These five golden rules can make it easier.

 Every bit helps

 - Don't assume that there's no point to saving just because you're not making enough.
 No amount of money is too small to put away, and it all adds up over time.
 If there's any amount small enough for you not to miss, consider a system that lets you immediately put it in the bank.
-Try using apps like Acorns, which can let you round up transactions to the nearest dollar and automatically invests the rest how you want.
+Try using apps like Raiz Invest (previously Acorns Australia), which can let you round up transactions to the nearest dollar and automatically invests the rest how you want.

 Find the right savings vessel